stats/space_shooter_server/README.md

 - [ ] Add popup warning to confirm destruction of a ship
 - [ ] Automatically handle server disconnect on client side
 - [ ] Make the background of the gameroom move
-- [ ] Add effects for air thrusters when ship moves side to side or backwards
+- [ ] Add effects for air thrusters when ship moves side to side or backwards\
+- [ ] Implement davidfig/intersects collision library for ellipse-ellipse and ellipse-circle collisions
+- [ ] Implement a heartbeat function
+- [ ] Add UI that shows primary weapon fire_rate
+- [ ] Add UI that shows secondary weapon fire_rate

 ## Completed Tasks